MicrosoftDocs/dynamics365smb-docs/business-central/across-share-onedrive.md

 ## Share

-The **Share** action copies the file to your OneDrive and let's you share the file with other people.
-It also let's you see who you've already shared the file with.
+The **Share** action copies the file to your OneDrive and let's you share the file with other people and see who you've already shared the file with.
+When you select the **Share** action, the following page opens.

 :::image type="content" source="media/share-to-onedrive-dialog.PNG" alt-text="Share file in OneDrive":::

-If you're familiar with OneDrive, you may recognize the page that opens when you select the **Share** action.
+If you're familiar with OneDrive, you may recognize the page.
 You have two options for sharing the file: **Send link** and **Copy link**.

 - **Send link** let's you share the files with specific people.
 The people you share the file will get an email with a link to the file.
 The file will also appear in the **Shared** section of their OneDrive.
 Start by typing the email addresses or contact names in the **Name, group or email field**.

 - **Copy link** copies a link to the file on your OneDrive so you can use the link in other places like like Facebook, Twitter, or emails.

 Before you send or copy the link, make sure to set the permissions to the file that you want people to have.
-You can see the current setting just under **Send link** and **Copy link**.
+You can see the current setting under **Send link** and **Copy link**.
 In most cases, it will be **Anyone with the link can edit to open the link**, depending on settings set by your administrator.
-To change the permissions, select the link to open **Link Settings**.
+To change the permissions, select the link and make changes on the **Link Settings** page.

 For more information, see [Share OneDrive files and folders](https://support.microsoft.com/en-us/office/share-onedrive-files-and-folders-9fcc2f7d-de0c-4cec-93b0-a82024800c07).